 There are many versions of how this classic fried bread should be done, but this is the best French toast we’ve tasted during our trip to Japan last summer.
 And I’ve re-created it following the chef’s recipe.
-Everyone can make this great french toast at home.
+Everyone can make this great French toast at home.
 The ingredients are simple, and chances are you have all of them already on hand.

 The Best French Toast at Asaya Hotel in Kinugawa Onsen

 When we visited Kinugawa Onsen in Tochigi, Japan, this past summer, we stayed in Asaya Hotel (あさやホテル).
 This hotel is known for offering an amazing breakfast buffet.
-There are over 100 dishes for Japanese breakfast and they also serve some western-style breakfast.
+There are over 100 dishes for Japanese breakfast and they also serve some Western-style breakfast.
 While we were waiting outside for the breakfast buffet to open, we saw the sign for their legendary French Toast.

-As I always start with Japanese-style breakfast, I don’t get to western-style breakfast until toward the end of my breakfast.
+As I always start with Japanese-style breakfast, I don’t get to Western-style breakfast until toward the end of my breakfast.
 Mr. JOC, however, grabs whatever he wants to eat.
 This time, with no exception, he came back with some Japanese breakfast dishes and the famous French toast.
 All piled up on his almost overfilled tray.

-While I was enjoying my Japanese breakfast, he kept saying, “this is sooooo good!’ and eventually made me get my share.
+While I was enjoying my Japanese breakfast, he kept saying, “This is sooooo good!’ and eventually made me get my share.
 Sure enough, the French toast was insanely good!
-The crispy buttery edges, creamy custardy inside, and all the delicious topping made the fried bread the most irresistible.
+The crispy buttery edges, creamy custardy inside, and all the delicious toppings made the fried bread the most irresistible.
 The kids barged in and took a few bites from our plates.
 Needless to say, all of us agreed – this was by far the best French toast we’ve had.

 Then without any warning, Mr. JOC grabbed my hands and walked me to the counter where the chef was working on making more French toast, and asked for the recipe.
 Worried that we were interrupting the chef, I said they wouldn’t share, but I was wrong!
 The chef not only gave us a genuine smile, but he actually surprised me by sharing the exact measurement for the recipe.
 It was for making a huge batch of French toast enough to feed a crowd of course!
 But we were absolutely thrilled and appreciative.